Automating Datum Fallback Chains in pyproj

 for transformer in group.transformers:

-logger.warning("Skipping operation with unknown accuracy metric.")
+logger.info("Skipping operation with unknown accuracy metric.")

 continue

-if acc_decimal <= max_tolerance_m:
+if acc <= max_tolerance_m:

-selected_accuracy = acc_decimal
+selected, selected_accuracy = transformer, acc

 break